Understanding Cryptographic Hash Functions and Password Security

 - Compute millions or billions of hashes in a fraction of the time.

 But, many of the current protocols and secure hashing algorithms are still considered quantum-resistant or can be upgraded to more strong, post-quantum standards.
-Organizations looking to remain HIPAA, ISO, or SOC 2 compliant should stay vigilant about crypto-agile solutions, those that can quickly adopt new algorithms when quantum threats become more practical.
+Organizations looking to maintain high security standards should stay vigilant about crypto-agile solutions, those that can quickly adopt new algorithms when quantum threats become more practical.

 Key Takeaways